isaacnmm/pestpolicy-hugo2XX/content/posts/common-winter-pests-in-the-seattle-region/index.md

 Behavior: Termites remain active in heated buildings during the winter months, continuing to cause damage to wood structures.

 Signs of Infestation: Mud tubes on exterior walls or wooden beams.
-Hollow
-- sounding wood.
+Hollow-sounding wood.
 Discarded wings near windows or doors.

 Prevention Tips: Schedule regular termite inspections.
 Repair any leaks in plumbing or roofs promptly.
-Remove [wood piles and debris](https://pestpolicy.com/how
+Remove [wood piles and debris](https://pestpolicy.com/how-to-get-rid-of-termites/)from around the home.
-- to
-- get
-- rid
-- of
-- termites/)from around the home.

 ##  Wildlife